The Greyest of Blue Skies

-The Greyest of Blue Skies is the second studio album from the Canadian rock band Finger Eleven, released in 2000.
+The Greyest of Blue Skies is the third studio album from the Canadian rock band Finger Eleven, released in 2000.
 It is Finger Eleven's first album with drummer Rich Beddoe, who replaced original drummer Rob Gommerman.
 The track "Suffocate" appeared on the film Scream 3 and also in the soundtrack.
 The tracks "First Time" and "Drag You Down" each appeared in the Dragon Ball Z feature film Lord Slug, while the song "Stay and Drown" was in the Dragon Ball Z feature film Cooler's Revenge.
 A contestant from Idol 2006 sang "Sick of It All".
 The album was certified Gold in Canada in June 2001.